New Student Advising & Registration

 - Select “Sign up for New Student Advising”

 We will send you a confirmation and a reminder email, but be sure to keep track of the date, time, and location for yourself as well.
-We cannot wait to meet you and help you get registered for your first semester of classes as a UIC Flame!
+We cannot wait to meet you.

 4. Send Final Transcripts from Previous Institutions and/or AP/IB scores, if applicable